-A Dungeon Master is one of the players in a DUNGEONS & DRAGONS game group.
+A Dungeon Master is one of the players in a Dungeons & Dragons game group.
 The other players each create a single character and use that character to interact with the imaginary world depicted in the game, but the DM plays a pivotal role that goes beyond that of the other players.
 In short, the Dungeon Master runs the game.
-You can get along without a fighter or a rogue or a cleric character, at least for a game session or two, but you can't play a game of D&D without a DM.
+You can get along without a fighter, rogue, or cleric, at least for a game session or two, but it's harder to play a game of D&D without a DM.

 Because the D&D game is as wide open as the imaginations of the players, the presence of a DM to act as a moderator, story designer, and narrator is essential.
-The players interact with each other and the imaginary environment through the actions of their characters, and the DM describes each scene, directs the action, and plays the roles of the monsters, villains, and all the other people (the butcher, the baker, and the innkeeper, for example) that the characters meet on every adventure.
+The players interact with each other and the imaginary environment through the actions of their characters, and the DM describes each scene, directs the action, and plays the roles of the monsters, villains, and all the other people (the butcher, the baker, and the innkeeper) that the characters meet on every adventure.

 As the DM, you aren't competing against the players.
-You set up interesting, exciting, even challenging situations, and then use the game rules to fairly and impartially allow events to play out.
+Rather, you set up interesting, exciting, even challenging situations, and then you use the game rules to fairly and impartially allow events to play out.
 You don't know how things are going to turn out, and neither do the players.
-That's one of the elements that makes the DUNGEONS & DRAGONS game so much fun.
+That's one of the elements that makes the Dungeons & Dragons game so much fun.
 When you and the players get together to play out a compelling group story, everybody wins!